Do not hide "moving"-buttons

 I think this should not be the case as there are some users who prefer the buttons for fast reordering (one click is sometimes faster than one click plus moving plus drop) and drag and drop only for column changes or more complex reordering.

-#2 Updated by Hauke Hain over 7 years ago
+#2 Updated by Hauke Hain almost 8 years ago